paulm12/Probabilistic-Grading/README.md

-This is a set of excamples for a paper on Probabalistic/Bayesian Grading which can be found here: https://philpapers.org/rec/MAYEMW
+This is a set of examples for a paper on Probabalistic/Bayesian Grading which can be found here: https://philpapers.org/rec/MAYEMW